 - The boundaries between business and IT are blurring.
 Business experts and IT experts at the most-successful companies speak a common language, and the most-successful companies have leaders who together contribute a blend of business acumen, financial judgment, and technological expertise.

 - Companies that are properly embracing digital technology, replacing and augmenting business processes to their great competitive advantage, are winning.
 Those trying to win through traditional business methods are losing (see the graph below).

 IBM invested millions on their intensive redesign efforts to achieve their 400% growth in sales.
 It was a move the company has never regretted.

 Smart data-driven website design doesn’t have to cost millions, but it can most definitely double, triple, even quadruple your sales revenue, and it can do that rapidly.

 You don’t have to take the full dive all at once, though.
-Tools like the Stuck Score™ scorecards and report can point out where you most need work.
-By using those Stuck Points™ as stepping stones, you’re able to prove – on your own website and by your own efforts – the value of user experience testing and data-driven design.
+Resources like the landing page teardown can point out where you most need work.
+By using that feedback as stepping stones, you’re able to prove – on your own website and by your own efforts – the value of user experience testing and data-driven design.

 Benefits of UX-centered website design and usability studies

 Here’s a list of the benefits you can expect to realize by moving UX to the center of your website strategy: